Paltaras4h/interactive_usd_addon/README.md

 ## Usage
 - clone the repo, open main.py in Blender Text Editor and run the script.
+- After clicking on Export IUsdz Scene, to finish the model preparation, run PropsToUsdz.py from back-end folder (I wanted to make the script commercial and run back-end on remote server, however later realized, no one will need it ): )
 - I hope the UI is intuinive enough to understand how the addon works.

 ## Notes